shawnferry/HOL7712-gitbook/setup/steps.md

 2. Write the file `ESC :w`

-3. The error indicator is cleared
+3. The error indicator is cleared.

   XXX: Update this image for new invalid.pp

 ![](/images/SETUP-006.1-lint-before.png)

-### Fix the puppet-lint warnings
+### Fix the puppet-lint Warnings

 Syntastic highlights the warnings at lines 17 and 18 from automatically executing puppet-lint.
 The puppet-vim and tabular plugins help maintain code which adheres to the style guide.

-1. To clear the warnings add a new parameter on the last line of the resource
+1. Clear the warnings by adding a new parameter on the last line of the resource.

   `creates => '/tmp/foo',`